-The Light The Night Walk takes place at Cleveland University in Kansas City on Saturday, September 30th, 2017, and Whiting House will be there.
+The Light The Night Walk took place at Cleveland University in Kansas City on Saturday, September 30th, 2017, and Whiting House was there.

-There will be a pre-walk carnival with food, games, fireworks, and mingling with good people.
+There was a pre-walk carnival with food, games, fireworks, and mingling with good people.

 What does the Leukemia & Lymphoma Society (LLS) do?

 Specifically, LLS states that its mission is to:

 “Cure leukemia, lymphoma, Hodgkin’s disease and myeloma, and improve the quality of life of patients and their families.”

 LLS is a national nonprofit voluntary health organization that advocates on behalf of anyone affected by blood cancers, invests in promising cancer research, and provides information, resources, and support to patients and families.

 Through LLS, those affects by blood cancers can talk with information specialists, find support groups and patient communities, engage in peer-to-peer support, and more.
 LLS has invested over one billion dollars in blood cancer research, and an estimated 40 million dollars in grants will go to the most innovative and promising research centers in 2017 alone.
 LLS also targets government decision-makers to advocate for policy that favors speeding up progress toward a cure.